lfarroco/purescript-easy-ffi/README.md

 };
 ```

 Yuck!
-Using Easy FFI you can scrap all that boilerplate and write the above as:
+Using ffi-facil you can scrap all that boilerplate and write the above as:

 ```haskell
 foo :: Number -> Number -> Number -> Number